About the Czech Republic

 German as a Foreign Language

-By initiative of the Foreign Minister, at the beginning of 2008 the following project was started: “Schools: Partners of the Future (PASCH), in whose framework a network of more than 1000 schools was established.
+By initiative of the Foreign Minister, at the beginning of 2008 the following project was started: “Schools: Partners of the Future (PASCH)”, in which framework a network of more than 1000 schools was established.
 The aim of the PASCH Initiative is to raise interest for the modern Germany and its society among young people.

 Degree and Grants